sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

 Idea of promotional deployments is to move changes from lower environment to higher environments and each increment gives you a sense of more and more reliable changes coming upstream.
 Hence, it's important that every environment has similar infrastructure setup( at low scale) and same set of instructions, and deployable artifacts.

-- `QA Branch` : Ideally, every commit should be with least friction.
-Make your nightly build job pipeline to auto-commit the new version in this branch whenever the new application version is ready to trigger automatic deployment. `QA` are made to be broken.So, it should have zero manual intervention.
+- `QA Branch` : Ideally, every commit should make it here with least friction possible.
+Make your nightly build job pipeline to auto-commit the new version in this branch whenever the new application version is ready to trigger automatic deployment. `QA` are made to be broken, so failing fast is good.
+Hence, it should have zero manual intervention.
 - `Stage Branch`: That should be comparatively stable and very close to production.
 If it's broken then folks like capacity planning, regression testers will be very mad at you.
 Once you have a stable QA version ready, create a PR and merge it in this stage branch after peer review.
 - `Prod Branch`: Apply the same scrutiny here.